Descanonge/tomate/docs/source/tutorial.rst

 ------------

 We can now load data !
-For that, we must specify what part of the data we want.
+For that, we must specify what part of the data we want, with indices (integers, lists of integers, or slices), or values with '*_by_value' functions.
-This is done by specifiying indices for each dimensions.
+Variables can be specified by their index in the available scope, or their name.
 If a dimension is omitted, it will be taken entirely.
-Parts of a coordinate must be selected with an integer, a list of integer, or a slice.
-The variables dimension is special in that one can specify variables names instead of their index.

 For instance::